verifereum/verifereum/README.md

     >        "${LINK}" ...

-1. Install and build HOL
+2. Install and build HOL4

     i.
 Download the source code from the HOL GitHub repository